WebizenAI/devdocs/SocialFactors/WebScience/LearningModals.md

 ### Objective

-The objective is to improve the way people are able to be supported by recgonition of prior learning applications of [[CognativeAI]] tooling.
+The objective is to improve the way people are able to be supported by recgonition of prior learning applications of [[CognitiveAI]] tooling.
 These systems will seek to develop an evidence base to support a conclusion that a person can be asserted to have knowledge of concepts, things, fields of expertise and other factors of importance in relation to the performance of new work activities, as is in-turn made possible by the prior performance of activities.

 In-part, what this constituency seeks to form a means to address, relates to innovation in particular; but also, an array of other socio-economic and governance factors.